robertorcosta/azure-docs.pt-br/articles/virtual-machines/linux/tutorial-azure-security.md

 ---
-title: Tutorial – Usar a Central de Segurança do Azure para VMs Linux no Azure | Microsoft Docs
+title: Tutorial – Usar a Central de Segurança do Azure para VMs do Linux no Azure
 description: Neste tutorial, você aprenderá sobre os recursos da Central de Segurança do Azure para ajudar a proteger as máquinas virtuais do Linux no Azure.
 services: virtual-machines-linux
 documentationcenter: virtual-machines